This product is no longer in stock

 Coffee Certification: Fair Trade Organic

-This complex coffee has an unmistakable aroma of citrus with lemongrass & wildflower honey notes and hints of peaches and strawberries in the background.
+This complex coffee has an unmistakable aroma of citrus with lemongrass & clover honey notes and hints of peaches and strawberries in the background.
 The body has a smooth mellowness and the flavor fades to a brandied chocolate sweetness as the coffee cools.

 This outstanding coffee is grown in the Southwestern Rainforest of Ethiopia at an elevation of 5,085 to 7,217 feet above sea level.
-It’s a natural processed coffee that is sun dried and has Typica & Ethiopian Heirloom varietals.
+It’s a washed processed coffee that is sun dried and has Typica & Ethiopian Heirloom varietals.
 The coffee is processed by the Oromia Coffee Farmers Cooperative Union (OCFCU) and is the largest Fair Trade coffee producer in Ethiopia.
 The goal of the cooperative is to export their coffee directly to specialty markets in Europe and the United States.

 The Arabica tree originated across the Red Sea in western Ethiopia, on high plateaus where country people still harvest the wild berries.
 The climate is very dry most of the year, although there is a wet season which stimulates the flowering between February and April, and the ripe cherries are harvested between October and January.